 A guardian is a person appointed by the court to advocate for the best interest of a child involved in Juvenile Court.
 The core function of a guardian is an objective examination of the child’s situation to assist the court in understanding the child’s true circumstances and needs.
 A guardian’s role is to ensure every child lives in a safe, healthy permanent family.
 Our mission statement is “to provide effective, independent advocacy in the best interest of children before the court”.

-The Diversion program provides early intervention to youth entering the juvenile court system due to status offense charges.
+The Divert program provides early intervention to youth entering the juvenile court system due to status offense charges.
 The program helps youth and families address the issues that have led to law enforcement involvement in order to prevent further advancement into the juvenile court system.

 - Assessment and counseling